How to find the best house sitters for your home and pets

 Both of these are international websites, so one disadvantage is that there may be no opportunity to meet the sitters in advance of the assignment.
 If this is important you’ll need to select house sitters currently living (or house sitting) close to your local area.

-Depending on your location, you will probably receive many expressions of interest from all over the world, and from a wide diversity of people.
-A lot of these people will be highly regarded and very trustworthy sitters who have been helping home owners for a long time.
+Depending on your location, you may receive many expressions of interest from all over the world, and from a wide diversity of people.
+A lot of these people will be highly regarded and very trustworthy house sitters who have been helping home owners for a long time.

 A couple of other international house sitting sites where many people express satisfaction are HouseCarers.com and MindMyHouse.
 The websites are both nicely laid out, simple to navigate and have easy-to-use messaging systems.